estrattonbailey/overunder/README.md

 - options `object` - (optional) available properties: `offset` `context`

 ### .on
 Attach event listeners for a event.
+The callback gets a reference to the overunder instance as its first parameter.
 ```javascript
 overunder.on(event, callback)
 ```